salvare736/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    a) Semantic HTML is extremely helpful for laying out the structure of your page in an intuitive and easy-to-read way.
+Get into the habit of using semantic HTML frequently; don't be lazy and just use divs everywhere for everything.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    a) The 'display: inline;' property forces an element to act like a 'span' in that it's displayed on the same line while ignoring height and width properties.
+The 'display: block;' property forces an element to act like a 'p' in that it's displayed on a new line while taking up the whole width of the page.

 3. What are the 4 areas of the box model?

+    a) The 4 areas are the content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    a) This property works on the cross axis.

 5. Explain why git is valuable to a team of developers.

+    a) Git is extremely helpful to share and collaborate on projects with large teams of programmers; Git also makes it easy to manage the version control of a repository, as it retains a log of all changes pushed over time.
+It must have been very cumbersome to collaborate on a large scale without Git.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.